Filter By Department

 Senior Vice President and Chief Financial Officer

-Rosanne began her career in Chicago working in the Treasury department of a Fortune 100 conglomerate.
-She received her Master of Business Administration in Finance from Loyola University Chicago and holds a bachelor’s degree in economics and French from Boston College, graduating cum laude.
-During her undergraduate studies, Rosanne attended the London School of Economics where she studied international business and economics.
-She is currently an adjunct faculty member at Kent State University and teaches financial planning and capital markets to executive MBA students.
+Ms. Potter received her Master of Business Administration in Finance from Loyola University Chicago and holds a bachelor’s degree in Economics and French from Boston College, graduating cum laude.
+During her undergraduate studies, Ms. Potter attended the London School of Economics where she studied international business and economics.

 Tammi Amata has shared responsibility over the daily accounting processes of the Finance department.
 In addition to the day-to-day operations, she manages the month-end closing process, financial statement reporting to donors and supporting organizations, and various other special projects.
 She also provides guidance and oversight to the fund accounting staff.